Cyberbolt/cfw/README.md

 [中文版](https://github.com/Cyberbolt/cfw#%E4%B8%AD%E6%96%87%E7%89%88)

 CFW (Cyber Firewall) is a human friendly Linux firewall.
-It is designed to help prevent denial of service (DDOS) attacks while controlling Linux port switches.
+It is designed to help prevent denial-of-service attacks (DDOS), and can control the opening and closing of Linux system ports.
+Since it runs natively based on Linux, CFW has good software compatibility.

-The software is based on iptables and ipset and is developed with Python.
-It is recommended to close the firewall (such as firewalld, ufw) that comes with the distribution to avoid conflicts.
+The software is based on iptables and ipset, and is developed in Python.
+When using it, it is recommended to turn off the firewall (such as firewalld, ufw) that comes with the distribution to avoid conflicts.

-With CFW, you will be able to:
+With CFW you will be able to:

-- Automatically block malicious IPs in the Internet through custom rules to prevent denial of service attacks
+- Automatically block malicious ip in the Internet through custom rules to prevent denial of service attacks

+- Protects all ports of Linux from DDOS attacks, not just web applications

+- Obtain good software compatibility, natively support Nginx, Caddy and other servers

+- Supports the use of CDN, when using CDN, please set the ip segment of CDN to CFW whitelist

-- Control to open or close the Linux TCP/UDP port
+- Control open or close the TCP/UDP port of the Linux system

-- Get a friendly interactive experience
+- Get a friendly command-line interactive experience

-To use with CDN, please set the ip segment of CDN to CFW whitelist.
+### Background

+Web applications run on the complex Internet and may face malicious attacks at any time, resulting in denial of service.
+To ban these unfriendly ip, CFW was born for this.

+CFW was originally inspired by Pagoda Panel's Nginx Firewall.
+However, I encountered many difficulties in the process of using the Nginx firewall.
+The firewall only protects against CC attacks against web applications (usually ports 80 and 443), and cannot protect other ports of Linux servers.
+At the same time, the firewall needs to be paid on a monthly basis, and it is always bundled with the pagoda ecology (the latest pagoda panel even needs to log in to an account bound to the real-name system of the mobile phone), thus limiting the degree of freedom of the software.
+We wanted to run a firewall on all ports in clean Linux, so we developed one ourselves.

+Since CFW is based on iptables and ipset, it will inevitably conflict with the firewall (such as firewalld, ufw) that comes with the distribution.
+We have added CFW to control the port switch.

 ### Implementation

-CFW gets all connections to the current server with the `ss -Hntu | awk '{print $5,$6}'` command.
+CFW gets all the connections of the current server through `ss -Hntu | awk '{print $5,$6}'` command.
 If the client's request exceeds the set concurrent number, the ip will be blocked by iptables and stored in the ipset data structure.

-CFW implements Linux port switching by invoking the iptables command.
+CFW realizes the switch of Linux port by calling iptables command.

 ### Installation